edvincandon/Revux/README.md

 # Revue2
 Based on Revue, use Redux with Vue.js seamlessly
-> We were not satisfied with the way the original Revue worked internally
+> We were not satisfied with the way the original Revue worked internally.
-> Learn [Redux](http://redux.js.org/) before using Revue.
-That would help you get rid of JavaScript fatigue, sort of.

 # Installation
 Install via NPM: `npm i --save revue2`